pebxcvi/PSHomeCacheDepot/README.md

 > [!WARNING]
-> **Most Playstation®Home caches are safe to share, but some may contain a file called `DATALOG.DAT`, which can include the original player’s IP address and Playstation Network ID.
+> **Most PlayStation®Home caches are safe to share, but some may contain a file called `DATALOG.DAT`, which can include the original player’s IP address and PlayStation Network ID.
 If you'd like to remove this file before zipping the folders, you’re welcome to do so.
 We also remove it before publicly archiving any cache.
 You can typically find it in a directory such as `/NPIA00005/USRDIR/`.**

 ### ✧ Extraction Guide ✧